 Break the deadlock at Dick’s using a $10 off $50 purchase coupon that you get when you take the survey on your receipt.
 Also, sign up for the loyalty program, Scorecard, and get 3% cash back on every purchase.

 18. Buy Barbie at Walmart after Christmas for up to 80% off.

 Barbie discounts can climb up to 80% at Walmart.
 The best time to buy is after Christmas and into the winter months (through February).

-19. Sign up for Paribus and get reimbursed when your Walmart or Target purchase has a price drop.
+19. Sign up for Paribus and get the difference when your Target.com purchase has a price drop.

-Paribus monitors your purchases and requests a price adjustment on your behalf.
+Paribus monitors your online purchases from Target and notifies you so you can request a price adjustment when something you bought goes on sale.
 For free.
 You don’t have to pay attention to price drops at all.
-Just sign up for Paribus and watch the money roll in.
+Just sign up for Paribus and let them do the heavy lifting.